Wpduong159/Array-Sorting-and-Merging/README.md

 ## This program will find substrings of cities, and sort and merge arrays.

-You can run this code by building and running in your preferred IDE, or through Command/Power terminal using the **python3** command with the program name as an argument.
-No inputs are required, and output will be printed to the console/terminal.
+You can run this code by building and running in your preferred IDE, or through Command/Power terminal using the **"python3"** command with the program name as an argument.
+No user inputs are required, and output will be printed to the console/terminal.